 Empower 2030: This project supports the RTPI’s Empower 2030 goal to equip planners with the skills they need to deliver better outcomes, particularly in relation to our equality, diversity and inclusion agenda.

-Equality, diversity and inclusion: Citizen’s assemblies are designed to be inclusive and representative of a place-based population.
+Equality, diversity and inclusion: Citizens’ assemblies are designed to be inclusive and representative of a place-based population.
 EDI is an intrinsic feature, achieved through a robust sortition process as well as payments to participants to ensure a representative sample of people - not just the “usual voices” - take part in making policy decisions that will affect their lives.

 Rebuilding public trust: The UK and other liberal democracies are challenged by polarisation, misinformation and declining public trust in policy makers.
 Citizens’ assemblies, used at the right time in the right way, enable a representative sample of the public to gain in-depth understanding of an issue and help make decisions that involve difficult trade-offs.
 There is untapped potential for their use in contested planning issues in the UK, and for adoption into the standard suite of planners’ tools.